VERDIBOTZ1/pacrituruv3/README.md

 `Information  `</p>
  ​</p> `bahasa Indonesia  `
- ​</p> Haoribotz adalah bot yang menggunakan script dari AlyaXyz dan di recode oleh Zivfurr
+ ​</p> FachriBotz adalah bot yang menggunakan script dari Haori dan di recode oleh Fachri
 </p>  Jika kamu menemukan semacam bug/error, harap untuk dimaklumi sementara.

 </p>

  `Language English ` </p>
-Haoribotz is a bot that uses a script from AlyaXyz and is recoded by Zivfurr
+Fachri is a bot that uses a script from Haori and is recoded by Fachri
 </p>  ​If you find some kind of bug/error, please forgive me for a while